HenrykRichter/CL-GD542x_ISA/readme.md

 # Issues
 - some 542x chip has vertical noise/stripe on TFT.
 (It is not pcb issuses)
 - ROM from  cirrus logic video card as donor is not usable (hi/lo byte is seperated to difference address space, like address line "A0 and A14" is swapped)
+- in some cases, the GD542x will boot in Monochrome mode.
+See [here](https://forum.vcfed.org/index.php?threads/trident-card-that-thinks-colour-monitor-is-monochrome.79054) for a fix.

 # notes
 - GD5420/22/24 support only 1 MB DRAM